Why Is Rafael Nadal So Good At The French Open?

 Endurance and Patience

 Of all the Grand Slams, the French Open is the most physically challenging, mostly because of the extra effort required to move and play on clay as opposed to a hard court surface.
-Also, the weather (though usually mild in Paris in late April and early May, when the French Open is held) can get extremely hot on occasion, providing yet another test for the physical conditioning of the players.
+Also, the weather can get extremely hot on occasion, providing yet another test for the physical conditioning of the players.
 Although all French Open competitors are elite athletes, Nadal seems to be uniquely suited and willing to endure the extra physical challenge required to win the Coupe des Mousquetaires.

 Rafael Nadal, in addition to his physical toughness, possesses extreme mental endurance as well.
 Where other top-level competitors might feel the pressure of a break or set point, Nadal stays patient even through marathon volleys.
 Rarely does he lose his cool and make a mistake by going for a risky point kill.
 The clay courts of the French Open reward Nadal’s patience, as the slower pace of play only serves to frustrate his opponents, who start taking careless shots while he lays in wait for the perfect opportunity to strike.